Ana-Evangelho/collab/README.md

 # collab
 Simple projects for Github practice

-Silly little coding exercises meant to be built with a friend.
+Silly little coding exercises meant to be done with a friend.
 Created for learning purposes.